giridhar7632/comet-notes/README.md

 # Comet Notes
-a app to take quick and fast notes
+an app to take quick and fast notes